 - Personal Expenses

-Every three years, the Financial Aid Office conducts a student survey to determine increases to this cost of attendance.
+Every three years, the Office of Financial Aid and Scholarships conducts a student survey to determine increases to this cost of attendance.
 In the years the survey is not conducted, a cost of living adjustment may be made to the previous year’s cost of attendance.

 How a Total Financial Aid Package is Determined